 - Information you provide upon signup—When you sign up for or modify a Covenant Eyes account, you provide us with personal information about yourself and the people that you list on your account.
 This information includes names, contact information, usernames, and passwords created for Covenant Eyes, settings for our services, and billing information.
 We use this information to maintain your account and deliver services to people listed on the account.

 - Screen Accountability™—We may monitor our Screen Accountability Users’ computer and device screens using Covenant Eyes technology installed on the device by the user to detect problematic, sexually explicit imagery.
-For subscribers to that service, who have all agreed to our User-Privacy Agreement, the following steps are taken to protect privacy.
+For subscribers to that service, who have all agreed to our End User License Agreement, the following steps are taken to protect privacy.
 First, our system randomly captures a screenshot and related metadata from the user’s screen.
 The screenshot is rated on the device for explicit content, reduced in size and blurred, making the text illegible in many, but not all cases.
 Finally, blurred screenshots are sent to our servers using 256-bit encryption where they are used for reporting.
 Non-blurred images are not transmitted to Covenant Eyes unless specifically agreed to by the user.
 The resulting Reports, which contain the highest rated images, are delivered to people chosen by the Accountability User.
 The Covenant Eyes app for iPhone® and iPad® also logs internet domains accessed on the device, which are rated and used in Reports.
 These images and domains are not used by Covenant Eyes for any purpose other than generating Reports except that other use by Covenant Eyes will be expressly limited to internal use only for the purposes of database management or systems operations or improvement of the performance of our artificial intelligence algorithms.
 In addition, metadata concerning scores, timing of scores, applications generating images which are scored, and other metadata may be collected.
 In the event that Covenant Eyes uses any data, including images, collected for such internal purposes, no such data or images will be preserved in any format that is associated with your name or account.

 When do we share information?